-When Tybalt discovers that Romeo has crashed the Capulet's party, his first response is to start a sword fight.
-Tybalt, who is easily provoked, hates the Montagues so much that he thinks that any insult by them should be punished by death.
-Are all the Capulet men so rash?
-Keep reading…
+When Tybalt discovers that Romeo has crashed the Capulet's party, his first response is … to start a sword fight.
+But Tybalt is easily provoked.
+Does he really hate the Montagues so much, or does he just love hating as much as Romeo loves loving?

 | Quote #5

-Now this is interesting.
+Now, this is interesting.
 Tybalt's first response to seeing Romeo at the Capulet party is to kill him.
-But, here we see that Capulet (Juliet's dad) doesn't seem to mind that a Montague is in his home.
+But head honcho Capulet himself (Juliet's dad) doesn't seem to mind that a Montague is in his home.
 In fact, Capulet says that Romeo is basically a nice kid so Tybalt should just calm down and leave him alone.
-Hmm.
 Does this mean that the big Capulet/Montague feud isn't as big a deal as everybody thinks it is?
 It seems like the family drama is much more important to the younger generation (Tybalt, Romeo, Juliet) than it is to the older generation.